zdravkov/kendo-docs/getting-started/using-kendo-with/jsp/tags/autocomplete/overview.md

 You can reference an existing AutoComplete instance via [jQuery.data()](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, you can use the [API](http://docs.kendoui.com/api/web/autocomplete#methods) to control its behavior.

-### Accessing an existing Grid instance
+### Accessing an existing AutoComplete instance

-    //Put this after your Kendo AutoComplete for ASP.NET MVC declaration
+    //Put this after your Kendo AutoComplete tag declaration
     <script>
     $(function() {
         // Notice that the Name() of the autocomplete is used to get its client-side instance